Shturcite: History

-In 1990, the band released their final single, "Az sum prosto chovek", which became a popular anthem for Bulgarian democracy in the 1990s.
+In 1990, the band released their final single, "Az săm prosto chovek", which became a popular anthem for Bulgarian democracy in the 1990s.
 They then broke up.
-Later that year, Balkanton released a compilation called The Crickets, which mainly consists of tracks from Musketarski marsh and also included a live version of the song "XX vek" (the recording is taken from 20 godini po-kusno).
-This was Shturcite's first official CD release and is one of only two issues of the 20 godini po-kusno songs on CD (the other being "Pesen za Shturcite" on 1968–1980).
+Later that year, Balkanton released a compilation called The Crickets, which mainly consists of tracks from Musketarski marsh and also included a live version of the song "XX vek" (the recording is taken from 20 godini po-kăsno).
+This was Shturtsite's first official CD release and is one of only two issues of the 20 godini po-kusno songs on CD (the other being "Pesen za Shturtsite" on 1968–1980).
 All the text on The Crickets is in English (except for the copyright warning on the CD, which is written in English, French, German and Bulgarian) and features liner notes by a woman called Claire Levi.
 It and a similar compilation by fellow Bulgarian rock band FSB are the first two rock releases on CD in the Balkanton catalogue.

-Six years later, the independent label GMP reissued most of their back catalogue (except for their two self-titled albums) on CD (albeit issuing a cut-down 13 track version of Vkusut na vremeto) and also released two 2-disc compilation albums by them, 1968–1980 and Best Ballads.
+Six years later, the independent label GMP reissued most of their back catalogue (except for their two self-titled albums) on CD (albeit issuing a cut-down 13 track version of Vkusăt na vremeto) and also released two 2-disc compilation albums by them, 1968–1980 and Best Ballads.
 A new song, "Kletva", was included on both compilations.
-The song is a re-recording of a track written for and previously featured in the film Vchera (1988) in 1987 and later appeared on the Kiril Marichkov solo album Zodia Shturec, from whose sessions the recording is taken.
-As well as "Kletva", the song "Za spomen ot Shturcite", recorded in 1983, was included.
+The song is a re-recording of a track written for and previously featured in the film Vchera (1988) in 1987 and later appeared on the Kiril Marichkov solo album Zodia Shturets, from whose sessions the recording is taken.
+As well as "Kletva", the song "Za spomen ot Shturtsite", recorded in 1983, was included.
 It is a medley of the following songs: